 - Address: St Margaret’s Bay, Cliffe, Kent CT15 6DX

 - Facilities nearby: parking and promenade

 Looking for more than just dog friendly beaches in Kent?
-You should check out our guide to top dog pubs in Kent, too.
+You should check out our guide to pet friendly pubs in Kent, too.
 All that wandering up and down the beaches is sure to work up a thirst!

 As mentioned, there are beaches upon beaches out here in Kent, meaning it’s absolutely in your best interests to keep exploring.
 Far be it from us to dictate to you which beaches you should have to visit!
 Just make sure the beaches you do visit are welcoming to dogs when you wish to take a closer look.
 That goes for Joss Bay, West Beach (Whitstable), Walmer Beach, and anywhere around Margate.